Returning home after travelling around Asia for six months

 Once the programme was over I went to India to spend Christmas with my friend Vandana.
 I spent a week in Dharamshala, the same city that took the Dalai Lama in.
 An international and open city where Tibetans found temporary peace.

 I explored the beautiful India for a month with its surprises, cultural differences and gorgeous colours.
 I wandered around Rajasthan, to the North, land of maharajahs, tigers and deserts.
 Luckily I only saw the last ones.

-I had in mind to go to Vietnam but due to Visa issues I had to wait in Bangkok.
+I had in mind to go to Vietnam but due to Visa issues I had to wait in Bangkok for 10 days.
 I was very lucky to live with a Thai family and that way I could learn more about the culture, especially about their food.

 I said bye to the spiritual Thailand to welcome Vietnam.
 Two different nations but similar in a way.
 Same, same but different.

 In mid February I went back to the Philippines and I felt I was going back home in part.
 I spent two weeks discovering the Philippines a bit more and then I went back to my ever beautiful Madrid.